-- 6.1 Progress has been made in tackling health inequalities, data sharing with GPs, smoking cessation and improving air quality. - 6.2 Work continues to be underway with partners to reduce social isolation and there is further investment into community based mental health programmes. - 6.3 There has been slippage in some areas including implementing the new day opportunities model across the market; Joint Equipment Stores site development and relocation of Community Alarms and the upgrade of the Walker Grange Accommodation.
-Further detail is provided in Appendix 1.
+- 6.1 Progress has been made in tackling health inequalities, data sharing with GPs, smoking cessation and improving air quality. - 6.2 Work continues to be underway with partners to reduce social isolation and there is further investment into community based mental health programmes. - 6.3 There has been slippage in some areas including implementing the new day opportunities model across the market; Joint Equipment Stores site development and relocation of Community Alarms and the upgrade of the Walker Grange Accommodation (as set out in paragraph 4.1).